To be eligible for free transactional legal services, an organization must be:

-Pro Bono Partnership can assist new groups with incorporation and obtaining tax-exempt status, and charges a non-refundable administrative fee of $695 to organizations that qualify for our services.
+Pro Bono Partnership can assist new groups with incorporation and/or obtaining tax-exempt status, and charges a non-refundable administrative fee of $695 to organizations that qualify for our services.
 The organizations should also be prepared to pay filing fees at the state and federal level.
 Please visit our Emerging Nonprofits page if you would like assistance with formation.